redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_onboarding.md

 # File Based Catalog onboarding

-> **Note**: The FBC support is going to be released at the end of Q2 2024.
-Until that and until official announcement the steps below are not yet supported.
+> **Note**: The File Based Catalog support is now in an alpha phase.
+We welcome any feedback you have for this new feature.

 Operators in certified, marketplace, or community repositories are defined in a declarative way.
 This means a user provides all necessary information in advance about the operator bundle and how it